Palash1246/attendance-tracker-s/README.md

   - **Must Attend** — how many upcoming classes you cannot miss.
 - **Semester calendar** — Full semester calendar (June – October 2026) with colour-coded dots for bunked and marked days.
 Click any day to jump to it.
 - **Bunk-day shortcut** — Mark an entire day as a mandatory bunk with one button.
-- **Adjustable target** — Slide the attendance target between 75 % and 95 % to see how the projections change in real time.
+- **Adjustable target** — Slide the attendance target between 75% and 95% to see how the projections change in real time.
 - **Two themes** — Switch between the **Forest** (dark green) and **Rose** (deep pink) colour schemes from the top navigation bar.
+- **Event & task planner** — Schedule custom events/tasks for any date using the floating action button (`+`).
+Events are saved in your state and show up under your day's schedule.
+- **Weekly schedule view** — View the full week's timetable in a dedicated tab with holiday warnings and click-to-navigate daily shortcuts.
 - **Responsive layout** — Works on desktops, tablets, and phones.

 ---